raspe88/publications/README.md

 **CC BY (Creative Commons Attribution 4.0 International)**

-Your can find the license at: https://creativecommons.org/licenses/by/4.0/legalcode
+You can find the license at: https://creativecommons.org/licenses/by/4.0/legalcode

 You can find a summery of the license at: https://creativecommons.org/licenses/by/4.0/